 When adult family members require more care than we can give them, we face a difficult choice: if we can’t afford in-home care, our loved ones may need to move into an elder care facility or nursing home.
 When this happens, we expect they will receive kind, compassionate care and live in relative comfort and contentment.

-Too often, though, we hear horror stories of elder abuse in these facilities — stories like:
+Too often, though, we hear horror stories of elder abuse in these facilities —for example:

 What Constitutes Neglect or Abuse in a Nursing Homes?